-Figure~\ref{fig:spin_independent} shows our new constraints on the spin-independent scattering cross section using DM-induced UV airglow.
-The direct detection scattering constraints are from DarkSide-50~\cite{DarkSide:2022dhx}, PandaX-4T~\cite{PandaX-4T:2021bab}, and LZ~\cite{LZ:2022ufs}.
+{The right panel of Fig.}~\ref{fig:spin_dependent} shows our new constraints on the spin-independent scattering cross section using DM-induced UV airglow.
+The direct detection scattering constraints are from CRESST-III~\cite{CRESST:2019jnq}, PandaX~\cite{PandaX:2022aac}, and DarkSide-50~\cite{DarkSide-50:2022qzh}.
 The H$_3^+$ constraints are recast from Ref.~\cite{Blanco:2023qgi}.
-In this figure, no evaporation is included due to its model dependence~\cite{Acevedo:2023owd}, and all the DM annihilation products are assumed to be deposited into the planetary atmospheres; we investigate model-specific results in a companion paper~\cite{BlancoLeaneMooreTong}.
+There are also constraints on part of this parameter space from the early Universe as well as rare-Kaon decays, which depend on the particle physics model~\cite{Cox:2024rew}; see also Ref.~\cite{Knapen:2017xzo} for some other complementary constraints.
+In this figure, no evaporation is included due to its model dependence~\cite{Acevedo:2023owd}, and all the DM annihilation products are assumed to be deposited into the planetary atmospheres; we investigate model-specific results in a companion paper~\cite{Blanco:2025wpo}.